SAN FRANCISCO, Oct. 25, 2018 -- Today, Mesosphere

 "Our cloud engineering and DevOps experts are setting up, architecting and building cloud solutions for both public and private cloud use cases, and it can be complex.
 We've found a lot of value in having an enterprise-supported environment for our work with Kubernetes," said Wesley Mukai, GE Transportation Digital Solutions CTO.
 "Mesosphere is both a thought leader and a practical problem solver when implementation challenges arise."

 is the multi-cloud automation platform company leading enterprise digital transformation.
 Mesosphere's distributed cloud operating system (DC/OS) enables any software technology to be delivered "as-a-Service" across multi-cloud, datacenter and edge.
 Mesosphere was founded in 2013 by the architects of hyperscale infrastructures at Airbnb and Twitter and the co-creator of Apache Mesos.
-Mesosphere is headquartered in San Francisco with additional offices in New York; Hamburg, Germany; and Beijing.
+Mesosphere is headquartered in San Francisco with additional offices in London and Hamburg.
 Mesosphere investors include Andreessen Horowitz, Hewlett Packard Enterprise, Khosla Ventures, Kleiner Perkins Caufield & Byers, Koch Disruptive Technologies, Microsoft, and T. Rowe Price Associates, Inc.